sergey-telpuk/tic-tac-toe-in-concole/README.md

 # tic-tac-toe-in-console
-Small game with a bot
+A small game with a bot